faixan-khan/response_fishnet/README.md

 We believe the reviewer meant to say it is easy for existing algorithms.

 The value of a dataset like FishNet++, with its focus on individual fish images, lies in its foundational "concept-first" approach to learning.
-This strategy mirrors how both humans and methods like [1] have been shown to help understanding by mastering concepts before tackling other problems.
-In [1] the authors have shown that learning these rich vocabulary of concept dataset can be lifted to detection setting.
+This strategy mirrors how both humans and methods like [1] have been shown to help detection by mastering concepts before tackling other problems.
+Similar to how ImageNet helped improve detection in [1], our dataset can be used to improve detection for marine species.
 Our collaborators collected the images to study the different fish species; therefore, these images are of rare species of high quality.
-So, to learn the concept of these species, our dataset can be of huge value, which can be utilised by methods like [1] to improve detection capabilities for marine species.

 [1] Joseph Redmon and Ali Farhadi.
 YOLO9000: Better, Faster, Stronger.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), pp. 6517–6525, 2017.